 Gratuity Calculator

-> 6 months ⇒ counts as 1 extra year.
+More than 6 months counts as 1 extra year

 Eligibility